Welcome, I’m Sophie,

 About me

-Since 2016, I’ve had the privilege of working therapeutically alongside clients from a diversity of backgrounds seeking support in relation to a wide range of issues.
+For the last decade, I have had the privilege of working therapeutically alongside clients from a diversity of backgrounds seeking support in relation to a wide range of issues.
 Prior to my full-time private-practice, I served as a therapist in specialist sexual violence, community counselling, LGBTQ+ mental health, and university settings.

 Before training as a therapist, I completed a masters degree in Gender Studies and spent many years in the social justice sector, where I worked in support and community engagement roles with groups and individuals of marginalised identities, advocating for equality in health and social care.
 An anti-oppression, social justice lens continues as a core value throughout my work.